 I went on a trip and came back.
-As expected there were tons of images lying in my storage device, be it my hard-drive or mobile.
+As expected there were tons of images lying in my storage device, be it my hard drive or mobile.
 These smart devices are certainly not as smart as we think they are.
-Had they been, they should have deleted or cropped the photos to the precision we want them to.
+Had they been, they should have deleted or cropped the photos to the precision we want them to be.

 Since these smart devices cannot do these basic tasks accurately, let me try to introduce you to these various ways using which you will be able to crop the bulk images that you just captured from many of your devices.